Spirituality & Service

 Students participate in a retreat each year during their time at Dominican Academy.
 Retreats are student-run and take place both here at school and offsite at retreat houses nearby.
 The program aims to allow our students to explore their unique relationship with God and to understand that faith affects every aspect of their lives and relationships.

 To round off the retreat program, seniors spend a night at a retreat house with their classmates as retreat leaders.
 They spend this time reflecting on their four year experience at D.A. and prepare for their transition into college.
+The Senior Retreat is moderated by faculty members and facilitated by senior leaders.

 At the beginning of the school year, interested seniors are ordained as Eucharistic Ministers.
 In preparation, students work closely with the members of the Theology Department to understand their ministry better.